Outbound Sales Explained: Techniques, Strategies & Best Practices

 sales cadence (also known as a sales sequence) is a series of sequential scheduled touchpoints to connect with prospects to convert them later in the sales cycle – usually spaced out over a fixed number of days and weeks.

-While the type of cadence will differ significantly depending on who they’re targeting and what you’re selling, the key to a successful approach is that the frequency, method of contact, and communication time need to be structured and consistent.
+While the type of cadence will differ significantly depending on who they’re targeting and what you’re selling, the key to a successful approach is that the frequency, method of contact, and communication time must be structured and consistent.

 Read 9 Tips for Developing an Effective Sales Cadence